 Identifying both your short-term and long term career goals can help you focus your search and allows you to use your time more efficiently.
 Setting daily, weekly or monthly job search goals can help you stay on track.

-Make networking a central part of your job search strategy and utilize other resources such as on-line job boards, social media, professional associations, company websites, career services, placement agencies, state employment offices to identify potential openings.
+Make networking a central part of your job search strategy and utilize other resources such as on-line job boards, social media, professional associations, company websites and offices to identify potential openings.

 Most employers will research you on the web.
 Make sure that you have created a professional presence that will highlight your accomplishments strengths.
 Create a Linkedin profile, website or online portfolio.